sachin23-an/Quant-Finance-Projects/README.md

 * Value at Risk (VaR, CVaR, Stress Testing)
 * Portfolio Optimization (Efficient Frontier, Sharpe Ratio)

-These are based on structured frameworks similar to those used in professional quant research.
+These are based on structured frameworks similar to those used in professional quant research

 ---